DanielDaCosta/HeartDisease-Classification/README.md

 ## Developing Process
 ### Preprocessing
 The first step was to analyze the dataset.
-After verifying the non existence of missing values, the next stop was to understand how the features were distributed.
+After verifying the non existence of missing values, the next step was to understand how the features were distributed.
 As some of the variables had similar distributions the dataset was reorganized so that these features would be side by side.